hipe/tmx/lib/skylab/callback/doc/issues/044-the-scan-narrative.md

 *from the current position it is in*, keep grabbing items off of it until either we find the item being sought or we run out of items, all the while storing each item and its key.

+## signal processing scans :[#059]

+this is a bit of a hack to allow us to perform what amounts to calling an arbitrary proc in order to for example release the resources that are behind a stream before we have reached the end of the stream.

+apologies to real life signal-processing. this is a goofball experiment: we want to associate with our glorified proc a dictionary of callbacks. in order for the topic proc to go thru its many transformations (maps, reduces etc) all the while carrying with it these same callbak procs, we deem it easiest to make (what is effectively) a singleton class for each such topic proc. this way during transformations it does the right thing automatically, because each object that spawns off of this one has the same class with the same dictionary (struct) inside of it.

+this is #open because the way we accomplish this although "simple" in terms of how easy it was to implement is ugly because it creates a new class for each such instance and gives that class a procedurally generated name achieved by incrementing an integer. this would be awful if this were in a long running process and should be corrected somehow.